Tips for Recommenders

-integrity, altruism, strong academic preparation for proposed course of study, solid reason to study in the UK and at the selected university, ability to be an ambassador for the UK in years to come.
+integrity, altruism, strong academic preparation for proposed course of study, solid reasons to study in the UK and at the selected university, ability to be an ambassador for the UK in years to come.
 Social activism and community service are valued by all and are particularly important to the Rhodes, Gates Cambridge, and Mitchell.

 - Fulbright: ability to adapt and flourish in another culture, ability to be ambassador for America, feasible project proposal and valuable project or excellent potential as an English Teaching Assistant.

-- NSF/Goldwater: strong scientific research aptitude and planned research career.
+- NSF GRFP/Goldwater: strong scientific research aptitude and planned research career.

 - Truman/Udall: informed interest in public policy, ability to be an agent for change, record of leadership and service.

 - Ford/Mellon: strong university teaching and research